Comparing Data Assimilation and Likelihood-Based Inference on Latent State Estimation in Agent-Based Models: Abstract

 \section{Abstract}

-{ In this paper, we present the first systematic comparison of \dalong (\da) and \lbilong (\lbi) in the context of Agent-Based Models (ABMs).
+{ In this paper, we present the first systematic comparison of \dalong (\da) and \lbilong (\lbi) in the context of an Agent-Based Model (ABM).
 These models generate observable time series driven by evolving, partially-latent microstates.
-Latent states need to be estimated to align simulations with real-world data---a task traditionally addressed by \da, especially in continuous and equation-based models such as those used in weather forecasting.
+Latent states must be estimated to align simulations with real-world data, a task traditionally addressed by \da, particularly in continuous and equation-based models used in weather forecasting.
 However, the nature of ABMs poses challenges for standard \da methods.
-Solving such issues requires adaptation of previous \da techniques, or ad-hoc alternatives such as \lbi. \da approximates the likelihood in a model-agnostic way, making it broadly applicable but potentially less precise.
-In contrast, \lbi provides more accurate state estimation by directly leveraging the model’s likelihood, but at the cost of requiring a hand-crafted, model-specific likelihood function, which may be complex or infeasible to derive.
+Solving such issues requires adapting previous \da techniques or using ad hoc alternatives such as \lbi. \da approximates the likelihood in a model-agnostic way, making it broadly applicable but potentially less precise.
+In contrast, \lbi provides more accurate state estimation by directly leveraging the model's likelihood, but at the cost of requiring a hand-crafted, model-specific likelihood function, which may be complex or infeasible to derive.
 We compare the two methods on the \bcmlong, a well-known opinion dynamics ABM, where agents are affected only by others holding sufficiently similar opinions.
 We find that \lbi better recovers latent agent-level opinions, even under model mis-specification, leading to improved individual-level forecasts.
 At the aggregate level, however, both methods perform comparably, and \da remains competitive across levels of aggregation under certain parameter settings.
 Our findings suggest that \da is well-suited for aggregate predictions, while \lbi is preferable for agent-level inference. }

+\textbf{Significance statement:} Agent-based models (ABMs) are increasingly used to study real-world systems, yet their empirical calibration on latent states remains challenging and underexplored.
+We provide the first systematic comparison of Data Assimilation (DA) and Likelihood-Based Inference (LBI) for latent state estimation in an ABM.
+Our results on the Bounded-Confidence Model, a well-studied ABM, show that while LBI offers significantly greater precision at the individual level, DA reliably captures aggregate dynamics without requiring model-specific likelihoods.
+This result suggests that when agent-level accuracy is essential, LBI is preferable, but for complex models where the true likelihood is difficult or impossible to specify, DA provides a robust alternative.